BrightspaceUI/labs/src/components/accessibility-disability-simulator/README.md

 ### Disability Type Values
-- `no-vision`, Simulates not being able to see anything by hiding the wrapped content off of the screen
+- `no-vision`, Simulates not being able to see anything by hiding the slotted content off of the screen
-- `low-vision`, Simulates having a limited amount of vision by blurring out the wrapped content
+- `low-vision`, Simulates having a limited amount of vision by blurring out the slotted content
-- `keyboard-only`, Simulates the inability to use a mouse, forcing the wrapped content to only be navigable using keyboard inputs
+- `keyboard-only`, Simulates the inability to use a mouse, forcing the slotted content to only be navigable using keyboard inputs
 - `colorblind-achromatopsia`, Simulates achromatopsia (grayscale) colorblindness
 - `colorblind-deuteranopia`, Simulates deuteranopia (green-light deficient) colorblindness
 - `colorblind-protanopia`, Simulates protanopia (red-light deficient) colorblindness